yandex-cloud/docs/en/query/_includes/yellow-taxi-streaming-generator.md

-Run the data generator by specifying the folder and {{ydb-name}} database IDs.
+Run the data generator by specifying the folder and {{ ydb-name }} database IDs.

 {% cut "data_generator.py" %}